Rafiq Villas

 Just before the entrance, there is Pak Cattle Feed factory, a famous company in Pakistan for cattle feed.
 There are very amazing green scenes which enhances the beauty of this town as shown by the image.

 Haji Muhammad Rafiq

 Haji Muhammad Rafiq, the ex-councillor of the village, is the famous landlord of the area.
 His six sons are named Riaz, Ijaz, Yasir, Asad, Khurram, Saqib.
 Mr Riaz, Ijaz, Yasir and Khurram are living in this village and have their own agricultural farm house of about 100 acres.
 They have industrialized this agricultural town by founding a factory.
-After completing his degree in law, Mr Asad has settled in Manchester, U.K. Saqib is also studying business.
+After completing his degree in law, Mr Asad has settled in Manchester, England.
+Saqib is also studying business.

 The Dynasty Tree of Peir Muhammad is shown below...

 Population

 The population of this town is almost 5,000.
 There are some traditional groups of families living in this town; namely Peir Muhammad, Jaggay, Kamry kay, Kujji and Masty Kay although some new groups have arisen in the previous 20 or 30 years such as Qazi, Muhammad Hussain, Mahr and others.